Skip to contents

 Computation speed is valuable only when accuracy is preserved.
 Our method yields posterior distributions that are visually and numerically comparable to those obtained via MCMC (e.g., via blavaan/Stan), but at a fraction of the computational cost.

 The figure below illustrates the posterior density overlap for the example above.
-The percentages refer to (one minus) the Jensen-Shannon divergence, which gives a measure of similarity between two probability distributions.
+The percentages refer to the one minus the Jensen-Shannon distance, which gives a measure of similarity between two probability distributions.

 # install.packages("blavaan")